 It’s the sort of environment that could hold my attention for hours.
-In a heavily-carved and gilded structure that’s tucked away on the grounds of the Wat Xieng Thong temple complex in Luang Prabang, Laos, are stored a fleet of Buddha statues, crackling wooden devotional panels, nagas, and the Lao king’s cremation chariot.
-Adorned with cobwebs and dressed in dust, they are waiting in the wings for a regal parade.
+In a heavily carved and gilded structure that’s tucked away on the grounds of the Wat Xieng Thong temple complex in Luang Prabang, Laos, are stored a fleet of Buddha statues, crackling wooden devotional panels, nagas, and the Lao king’s cremation chariot.
+Adorned with cobwebs and dressed in dust, they seem to be waiting in the wings for a regal parade.

-I entered this spiritual hibernation spot during the golden hour, following a stroll along the Mekong River in Luang Prabang, Laos.
-And I wondered – as I always do with antiques, which I appreciate so very much – how many centuries old are they?
-How many monks’ hands had carefully placed them there?
-What stories could they tell if only they could speak?
+I entered this spiritual hibernation spot during the golden hour, following a stroll along the Mekong River.
+And I wondered — as I often do with antiques — how many centuries old are the figures?
+How many monks had carefully placed them there?
+And, if the statues could speak, what stories would they tell?

 Where in the World?

 Photography & text © Tricia A. Mitchell.
 All Rights Reserved.